ftrackhq/integrations/libs/framework-core/doc/introduction/index.rst

 Introduction
 ************

-The ftrack pipeline Framework allows you to publish, load and manage assets from a consistent set of api and interface to streamline the production process.
+The ftrack DCC Framework allows you to publish, load and manage assets from a consistent set of api and interface to streamline the production process.